-394. The Heads of State and Government reaffirmed their commitment to upholding the positions concerning Palestine adopted by the XVII Summit of Heads of State and/or Government of the Non-Aligned Movement, held in September 2016, in the Island of Margarita, Bolivarian Republic of Venezuela, as well as by the recent NAM Ministerial Conferences and Meetings, including the principled positions set forth in the Declarations on Palestine adopted by the NAM Committee on Palestine, most recently on 26 September 2018, which constitute the guidelines for the Non-Aligned Countries on the question of Palestine.
+465. The Heads of State and Government reaffirmed their commitment to upholding the positions concerning Palestine adopted by the XVIII Summit of Heads of State and/or Government of the Non-Aligned Movement, held in October 2019, in Baku, Republic of Azerbaijan, as well as by the recent NAM Ministerial Conferences and Meetings, including the principled positions set forth in the Declarations on Palestine adopted by the NAM Committee on Palestine, which constitute the guidelines for the Non-Aligned Countries on the question of Palestine.
 They reaffirmed their long-standing support and solidarity with the just cause of Palestine and strong commitment to continue supporting the Palestinian people and their leadership.
-They underscored the urgent need to continue providing political, economic and humanitarian support to assist the Palestinian people and to bolster their resilience and efforts aimed at achieving their legitimate national aspirations, including their inalienable right to self-determination and freedom in their independent State of Palestine, with East Jerusalem as its capital.
+They underscored the urgent need to continue providing political, economic and humanitarian support to assist the Palestinian people and to bolster their resilience and efforts aimed at achieving their legitimate national aspirations, including their inalienable rights to return and to self-determination and freedom in their independent State of Palestine, with East Jerusalem as its capital.

-395. The Heads of State and Government recalled with deep regret that June 2019 marked the passage of fifty-two years since the onset of Israel's foreign occupation of Palestinian and other Arab lands in 1967, and reflected on other solemn anniversaries in 2019, including the seventy-first anniversary of the 1948 Al-Nakba27 that befell the Palestinian people and called for the exertion and intensification of all necessary efforts to bring an end to this injustice and advance a peaceful and just solution.
+466. The Heads of State and Government recalled with deep regret that June 2023 marked the passage of fifty-six years since the onset of Israel's foreign occupation of Palestinian and other Arab lands in 1967, and reflected on other solemn anniversaries in 2023, including the seventy-fifth anniversary of the 1948 Al-Nakba22 that befell the Palestinian people and called for the exertion and intensification of all necessary efforts to bring an end to this injustice and advance a peaceful and just solution.
+They welcomed the decision by the General Assembly to convene a solemn commemoration of Al-Nakba for the first time at the United Nations on 15 May 2023, and called for the exertion and intensification of all necessary efforts to bring an end to this injustice and advance a peaceful and just solution, including a just solution for the Palestine refugees in accordance with resolution 194 (III), which affirmed their right to return and to just compensation.
 They also expressed their deep regret that since 1967, for over half a century, the Palestinian people have continuously suffered under the brutal Israeli military occupation of their land and continue to be denied their fundamental human rights, including the right to self-determination.